drummer1992/sito/README.md

 await required().isValid('foo') // => true
 ```

-Method takes flag `isRequired` so you can disable such validator on fly.
+Method takes flag `isRequired` so you can disable such validator on the fly.

 ```js
 await required(false).isValid(null) // => true